because of God's love

 Making wrong choices

 It's an understatement to say Adam and Eve made a wrong choice, isn't it?
 Their choice literally condemned all of us to eternal death (Romans 5:17-18).
 Yet, if we are honest with ourselves we have all made bad choices that brought devastation into our lives and others.
 How many wrong choices have you made or still make?
 Have you chosen to be lazy, reckless or dishonest and it has damaged a business, a school career, or a relationship?
-Maybe you have allowed anger to control you or have done something against the law?
+Maybe you have allowed anger, jealousy or unforgiveness to control you?
 Perhaps you drink too much and can't or won't stop.
-Maybe you are hurting your child, a ministry, a friendship, or your career right now because of wrong choices.
+Maybe you are hurting your child, your family, a ministry, a friendship, or your career right now because of wrong choices.
 King David could relate to Adam and Eve.
 He knew He was a sinner too.
 David said,

 Have mercy on me, O God, according to your steadfast love; according to your abundant mercy blot out my transgressions.
 Wash me thoroughly from my iniquity, and cleanse me from my sin!
 For I know my transgressions, and my sin is ever before me.
 Against you, you only, have I sinned and done what is evil in your sight, so that you may be justified in your words and blameless in your judgment.
 Behold, I was brought forth in iniquity, and in sin did my mother conceive me.
 Psalm 51:1-5 ESV®